TableCheck-Labs/software-engineering-career-ladder/junior-swe.md

 ## Delivery

+- Does not get lost with basic project management; can own their tickets from ideation to production.
 - Focuses on understanding and executing our [engineering first principles](https://github.com/TableCheck-Labs/engineering-first-principles)
 - Increases their productivity skills by improving their knowledge of their IDE, hotkeys, and any tools that can increase productivity.
 - Should become fluent in testing best practice.